Welcome to today's edition of the Rush 24-7 podcast.

 It is from Time magazine from Berlin.

-Cheers and whoops resounded in small bars around Germany on Wednesday as the uh country's highest court gave smokers cause to light up for a celebratory puff.
+Cheers and whoops resounded in small bars around Germany on Wednesday as the country's highest court gave smokers cause to light up for a celebratory puff.

-In a nationally televised ruling, the Federal Constitutional Court ruled the unconstitutional, ruled unconstitutional a ban on smoking in small bars, forcing state legislators back to the drawing board in their efforts to protect public health.
+In a nationally televised ruling, the federal constitutional court ruled the unconstitutional, ruled unconstitutional, a ban on smoking in small bars, forcing state legislators back to the drawing board in their efforts to protect public health.

-In your small bar, it was unconstitutional to tell people they couldn't.
+It was unconstitutional to tell people they couldn't.

 Something about private property.